 Blackwater Salmon Fishery

 Blackwater Salmon Fishery has 3 beats downstream of the weir and 2 upstream of the weir.
 Blackwater Salmon Fishery offers fishing on approximately 5 miles of the river Blackwater.
 The fishing is spread throughout the middle section of the river to offer good sport throughout the fishing season.
 Due to the location of the beats, fishing can still usually be offered in low or high water.

 Mobile: +353 (0) 872351260 Telephone: +353 (0) 5853929

 Fortwilliam Fishery & Self-Catering Cottages

-The Fortwilliam Fishery offers three and a half miles of double bank salmon and trout fishing on the Blackwater river and includes the infamous Lismore Castle beat.
+Fortwilliam Fishery offers two miles of double bank salmon and trout fishing over five beats on the river Blackwater.

 Our salmon include – Springers, May Salmon, Grilse, Back End Salmon, and in Summer sea trout.

 Our beats provide a wide variety of water, suitable for both beginners and the more experienced fishermen.

 Fortwilliam Fishery, Glencairn, Lismore, Co.
 Waterford, Ireland